Norberto Huezo

-José Norberto Huezo Montoya (born 6 June 1956) is a retired football player from El Salvador who represented his country at the 1982 FIFA World Cup in Spain.
+José Norberto Huezo Montoya (6 June 1956 – 5 March 2025) was a footballer from El Salvador who represented his country at the 1982 FIFA World Cup in Spain.

 Club career

 Huezo started his career at UES and played for ANTEL before joining Atlético Marte in 1976.
 He then played in Mexico, but returned to Marte only to try his luck abroad again when he moved to Spanish side Palencia.
 He also played for Cartagena FC but returned to Marte again in 1985.
 He left after a year for Costa Rican outfit Herediano with whom he won a league title and then for Guatemalan side Jalapa.
 He finished his career at FAS.

 International career

 Nicknamed Pajarito (little bird), Huezo participated in the 1975 Pan American Games hosted in Mexico.
 El Salvador competed in a group with Brazil, Nicaragua and Costa Rica.
-They debuted with a 4–1 score against Nicaragua on Oct.
-14 with 3 goals from Huezo.
+They debuted with a 4–1 win against Nicaragua on 14 October, with three goals from Huezo.
 El Salvador eventually finished third in Group D.

 Huezo represented his country in 22 FIFA World Cup qualification matches and played in all three games at the 1982 World Cup Finals.

-Huezo scored 16 goals for the El Salvador national football team from 1973 to 1987.
+Huezo scored 16 goals for the El Salvador national team from 1973 to 1987.

+Death

+Huezo died from complications of a stroke on 5 March 2025, surrounded by family and friends.
+He was 68.